apache/solr/README.md

 `./gradlew assemble` will build a runnable Solr as noted above.

-`./gradlew check` will assemble Lucene/Solr and run all validation tasks unit tests.
+`./gradlew check` will assemble Solr and run all validation tasks unit tests.

 `./gradlew help` will print a list of help commands for high-level tasks.
 One